crkn-rcdr/OCR-Evaluations/README.md

 ### Conclusions

-The results suggest a stepwise conclusion:
+The results suggest a set of conclusions:

 - preprocessing helped, but was nowhere near sufficient by itself
 - `PaddleOCR (No VL)` was the decisive recall improvement